hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ### Truth value

-The truth value in the if/do/while condition brackets, will be inexplicitly converted, if the interpreter is in non strict mode.
+If the interpreter is in non strict mode, the if/do/while statement's condition expression will be inexplicitly converted to boolean.

 The conversion rules is: